isl-org/Open3D/docs/tutorial/data/index.rst

 ========

-.. epigraph:: Open3D comes with a built-in *dataset* module for automatic downloading of 3D models from the Internet and storing them in a designated directory on a local computer.
+Open3D comes with a built-in *dataset* module for automatic downloading of 3D models from the Internet and storing them in a designated directory on a local computer.
 It makes accessing commonly used 3D model examples a lot more convenient - no more manual downloading, *git* cloning, saving, and / or archive decompressing of models.

 Here is an example of loading the 3D Eagle *PointCloud* model in Python and C++ via an Open3D dataset: